Ginkgo biloba Treats Children with ADHD

 Hultin L, Rossini P, Romani GL, Högstedt P, Tecchio F, Pizzella V. Neuromagnetic localization of the late component of the contingent negative variation.
 Electroencephalogr Clin Neurophysiol.
 1996 Jun;98(6):435-48.

-Mix JA, Crews WD Jr. A double-blind, placebo-controlled, randomized trial of Ginkgo biloba extract EGb 761 in a sample of cognitively intact older adults: neuropsychological findings.
+Mix JA, Crews WD Jr. A double-blind, placebo-controlled, randomized trial of A double-blind, placebo-controlled, randomized trial of Ginkgo biloba extract for cognitively intact older adults: neuropsychological findings intact older adults: neuropsychological findings.
 Hum Psychopharmacol.
 2002 Aug;17(6):267-77.

 Tanaka K, Galduróz RF, Gobbi LT, Galduróz JC.
 Ginkgo biloba extract in an animal model of Parkinson’s disease: a systematic review.
 Curr Neuropharmacol.
 2013 Jul;11(4):430-5. doi: 10.2174/1570159X11311040006.